PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 Just get it close enough to 90 degrees, and the remaining offset will be removed either with the linkage, or later in software.
 :::

+## GPS/Compass Module Mounting

+The GPS module was removed from its plastic case to allow the use of the mounting holes, and then nylon M3 hardware was used to attach it to the rear electronics shelf included with the RD2.
+Two of the three required holes are already coincidentally located in the electronics tray, so I used a marker and a drill to make and drill the third hole.

+This location is far aft of power wiring and other magnetic disturbances, which makes for an ideal location for the GPS/compass module

 ## FPV Pod

 The FPV pod was mounted on top of the battery hatch using M3 nylon hardware.